Alexander Grischuk: Chess career

-2016

 In July 2016, Grischuk won a four-game match against Ding Liren in Wenzhou, 2½–1½.

-2017

 In February 2017 Grischuk tied for first place with Maxime Vachier-Lagrave and Shakhriyar Mamedyarov in the first event of the FIDE Grand Prix series, held in Sharjah, UAE, taking first place on tiebreak.
 In July 2017, he beat Yu Yangyi 3–1 in the China-Russia Chess Grandmaster Summit Match held in Jiayuguan, China.

-In December, Grischuk won the men's Basque chess event of the IMSA Elite Mind Games in Huai'an, China.
+In December 2017, Grischuk won the men's Basque chess event of the IMSA Elite Mind Games in Huai'an, China.

-2019

-In late May, Grischuk participated in the Moscow FIDE Grand Prix tournament, which is part of the qualification cycle for the 2020 World Chess Championship.
+In late May 2019, Grischuk participated in the Moscow FIDE Grand Prix tournament, which is part of the qualification cycle for the 2020 World Chess Championship.
 The tournament was a 16-player event.
 Grischuk was defeated by compatriot GM Ian Nepomniachtchi in rapid tiebreaks during the tournament finale.
 By finishing second in the tournament, Grischuk netted 7 Grand Prix points.
 Grischuk then reached the semi-finals at Riga, and won the Hamburg tournament, for a total of 20 Grand Prix points.
 He was confirmed as a qualifier for the Candidates Tournament 2020 after the second day of the Jerusalem Grand Prix.

-2020

-From March 16th to 26th Grischuk played Candidates Tournament, interrupted by FIDE after 7th day due to COVID-19 pandemic.
-At the time of the interruption he was one point behind the leading pair made up of his compatriot Ian Nepomniachtchi and the French Grandmaster Maxime Vachier-Lagrave.
+From March 16 to March 26, 2020, Grischuk played the Candidates Tournament, interrupted by FIDE after round 7 due to the COVID-19 pandemic.
+At the time of the interruption he was one point behind the leading pair made up of Ian Nepomniachtchi and Maxime Vachier-Lagrave.
+From April 19–27, 2021 Grischuk played again at the Candidates Tournament, resumed by FIDE after more than a year, finishing in sixth place, with 7 points out of 14.

-2021

-From April 19th to 27th Grischuk played again at the Candidates Tournament, resumed by FIDE after more than a year.
-He concluded in sixth place, with 7 points out of 14.

-2022

 Through February and March 2022, Grischuk played in the FIDE Grand Prix 2022.
 In the first leg, he placed third in Pool A with a 3/6 result.
 In the second leg, he finished fourth in Pool A with a result of 2/6, finishing 22nd in the standings with two points.